-The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work.
-This subsection of the European e-Justice Portal is dedicated to the field of civil law including judicial cooperation in civil matters.
-Information about current and future European legislation in civil matters can be found on the Justice pages of the Commission's website.
+The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work in the field of civil law.

 The training modules include: